dso-toolkit/dso-toolkit/README.md

 yarn start:all
 ```

-This will start `@dso-toolkit/stories` in watch mode and run the applicable Storybook(s).
+This will start `@dso-toolkit/stories` in watch mode and run the corresponding Storybook(s).
 Since these commands contain a colon (`:`), these commands can be run from anywhere in the project.

 The following processes are started:
 * **core**: `@dso-toolkit/stories` in watch mode, Stencil in development mode for Web Components, and Storybook